13 September 2011

 If you could recommend one place in Africa that Scott Dunn guests should visit, where would it be?

-Finally, what is your favorite animal and why?
+Finally, what is your favourite animal and why?

 There are so many iconic species in Africa that it is really difficult to choose one!
 Elephants are incredible in so many ways, and lions and leopards are pretty awesome; gorillas for their likeness to humans; wild dogs are always exciting and rare to see, but I have always had a soft spot for the cheetah!